 The Program supports the Islamic law collection in the Harvard Law School Library, and provides faculty, students, and visitors the opportunity to take advantage of Harvard’s unparalleled library holdings.
 The Fellowship Program annually supports the work of junior and senior scholars of Islamic law, who are also able to access the Library’s rich store of Islamic law materials.
 The Student Support Program provides scholarships and research grants for several students at Harvard Law School each year.

-Harvard Law School’s Islamic Legal Studies Program (ILSP) is directed by Professors Intisar Rabb and Kristen Stilt.
+Harvard Law School’s Program in Islamic Law is directed by Professors Intisar Rabb and Kristen Stilt.
 The Program has two components.
 ILSP: SHARIAsource is directed by Intisar Rabb.
 ILSP: Law and Social Change is directed by Kristen A. Stilt, with Ceallaigh Reddy serving as its Program Administrator.